MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/portals/Contact.md

 Person with whom a business unit has a relationship, such as customer, supplier, and colleague.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/portals/Contact.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/portals/Contact.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

 [applicationCommon/Contact](../../../../Contact.md "/core/applicationCommon/Contact.cdm.json/Contact")
 [foundationCommon/Contact](../../../Contact.md "/core/applicationCommon/foundationCommon/Contact.cdm.json/Contact")